viky-ai/website/doc/how-to/import-export-entities/index.md

 </aside>

 It will import three entities:

-  - line 1 is the mandatory CSV header.
+* line 1 is the mandatory CSV header.
-  - line 2 has only one term: `Paris` without any language.
+* line 2 has only one term: `Paris` without any language.
 Since the `auto solution` is disabled, the `solution` column is used.
 The term is neither case sensitive nor accent sensitive so both columns have the value false.
-  - line 3 has two terms: `London` with the english language and `Londres` with the french language.
+* line 3 has two terms: `London` with the english language and `Londres` with the french language.
 Since the `auto solution` is disabled, the `solution` column is used.
 The terms are neither case sensitive nor accent sensitive so both columns have the value false.
-  - line 4 has three terms: `北京市` with the chinese language, `Beijing` without any language and `Pékin` with the french language.
+* line 4 has three terms: `北京市` with the chinese language, `Beijing` without any language and `Pékin` with the french language.
 Since the `auto solution` is disabled, the `solution` column is used.
 The terms are not case sensitive so the `Case Sensitive` column has the value false but the terms are accent sensitive, so the `Accent Sensitive` column has the value true.

 In this example, every solution is a JSON object enclosed inside double quotes.
 It is composed of three fields, a city which describe what the term is about and additional information in the form of GPS latitude and longitude.

 <aside class="warning">
   <p>
     Even though it is possible to customize every <code>solution</code> object within a list, it is strongly adviced to keep the same JSON format on every entity within that list.
 It will make the integration with third party systems easier when it comes to processing the interpretation's solution.
   </p>
 </aside>

-## Import an entities list
+## Import entities

 Select your agent, go to the entities list tab and open the list that will receive your data.